If having children leads to some percentage of them ending up in hell, is it still reasonable to continue having them? Possibly.

 Should God stop creating children?
 If hell exists, yes!

-How could God, at present, stand idly by while 2/3rds of every new generation enters hell?
+How could God, at present, stand idly by while 2/3rds of every generation enters hell?
 Why let such a travesty continue?
-If He’s going to end the world anyway, why not do it now, before any more souls can enter hell?
+If He’s going to end the world anyway, why not do it now, before more souls can enter hell?

 This harkens back to the problem of evil.
 If, in the beginning, God knew the majority of us would go to hell, then why create us at all?
 And why ask us to be fruitful and multiply, when He knows damn well the majority of these souls will go to hell?